 You can have so many of the same symptoms, but there is visual inflammation during colonoscopy or on blood markers.

 If you feel like you might have IBD, make sure that you go and visit your doctor or healthcare practitioner.
 It might feel like IBS, but it can be much more serious.

 The Types of IBS

 IBS has three different types, and we can basically understand them in terms of the symptoms.
 Let’s illustrate it like this:

 Bottom Line: What we need to know about IBS is three things: there are many people living with IBS, IBS is most certainly not IBD (which can often be far more serious, and can potentially result in death, and the types of IBS are always tied to symptoms.

 How do you test for IBS?

-You might not be able to test directly for IBS, instead you want to rule out other diseases that might be the culprit.
-Here are just some of the tests you might want to consider running, so that you can get a fuller picture of whether or not you have IBS:
+You might not be able to test directly for IBS.
+Instead, you want to rule out other diseases that might be the culprit.
+Here are just some of the tests you might want to consider running:

 Bottom Line: These are all things that need to be ruled out in order to understand whether or not you have IBS.
-What you want is a fuller picture of your health, so you need to make sure that you are taking a comprehensive approach to understanding what you have, and what you do not, as it concerns any potential ailments.
+What you want is a fuller picture of your health.

 What causes IBS?